samjulien/blog/_posts/2019-08-09-configuring-swissid-login-into-custom-applications.markdown

 After implementing the script above, you will have to define three more properties before wrapping up:

-1. _Authorization URL_: In this field, you will have to set `https://login.int.swissid.ch:443/idp/oauth2/authorize`.
+1. _Authorization URL_: In this field, you will have to input this: `https://login.int.swissid.ch:443/idp/oauth2/authorize`.
-2. _Token URL_: In this field you will have to set `https://login.int.swissid.ch:443/idp/oauth2/`.
+2. _Token URL_: In this field you will have to input this: `https://login.int.swissid.ch:443/idp/oauth2/`.
-3. _Scope_: In this field you will have to set `openid profile email phone`.
+3. _Scope_: In this field you will have to input this: `openid profile email phone`.

-With this in place, you can hit the _Save_ button to persist the new settings.
+With these changes in place, you can hit the _Save_ button to persist the new settings.

 > **Note:** The function declared in the script above is fully customizable and is used to obtain the various supported claims from SwissID.
 You can tweak this script to build the profile from different perspectives for a particular user (for example, you could ask only for its email address, or its email and its first name, etc).
 If you need help building up your users' profile, you can check [the reference application provided by SwissID](https://login.int.swissid.ch/swissid-ref-app) to explore what claims are available.